How does a Guarantee Period Impact an annuity?

 So, a guarantee period as it applies to all annuities is a set period of time during which the insurance company issuing the annuity must make payments to the person[s] receiving payments, whether or not that person[s] is alive or dead.
-If the person[s] receiving the payments dies before the guarantee period is completed, then the remaining payments can be directed to a named beneficiary.
+What if the person[s] receiving the payments dies before the guarantee period is completed?
+In that case the remaining payments can be directed to a named beneficiary.

 Life Pay Annuity Guarantee Period

 Life pay annuities on the other hand, pay for as long as a person lives.
-When a guarantee period of more than 0 years is applied to any life pay annuity such as a single life annuity, a joint life annuity, an indexed life annuity, a registered annuity, a non-registered annuity, a prescribed annuity, or a non-prescribed annuity, there is a change in the lifetime payment amount.
+When a guarantee period of more than 0 years is applied to any life pay annuity there is a change in the lifetime payment amount.
+These include a single life annuity, a joint life annuity, an indexed life annuity, a registered annuity, a non-registered annuity, a prescribed annuity, or a non-prescribed annuity.
 For non-registered life annuities there is also a change in taxable portion of income.
 All payments made within the guarantee period must be paid whether the person receiving payments is alive or dead.

-Please note that an annuity with 0 years guarantee period completes after first payment, upon your death, or in the case of a joint life annuity, the joint annuity completes upon the final death of the joint annuitant.
+An annuity with 0 years guarantee period completes after first payment, upon your death.
+In the case of a joint life annuity, the joint annuity completes upon the final death of the joint annuitant.